udacity/ud615/labs/managing-application-configurations-and-secrets.md

 ## Tutorial: Creating Configmaps

-The nginx container also needs a configuration file to setup the reverse proxy and which TLS certs to use for HTTPS traffic.
-In this section we will create configmap from the proxy.conf nginx configuration file.
+The nginx container also needs a configuration file to setup the secure reverse proxy.
+In this section you will create a configmap from the `proxy.conf` nginx configuration file.

-Create the `nginx-proxy-conf` configmap based on the proxy.conf nginx configuration file:
+Create the `nginx-proxy-conf` configmap based on the `proxy.conf` nginx configuration file:

 ```
 kubectl create configmap nginx-proxy-conf --from-file=nginx/proxy.conf